What Is A Business Insurance?

 What does business insurance cover?

-Additionally, business insurance may include coverage for employee injuries (workers’ compensation), errors and omissions (professional liability), cyber attacks (cyber liability), and loss of valuable documents or data (business property).
+Additionally, business insurance may include coverage for employee injuries (workers’ compensation), errors and omissions (professional liability), cyber-attacks (cyber liability), and loss of valuable documents or data (business property).
 The specific coverage will vary depending on the type of business and its unique risks.

 Why is business insurance important?

-Having business insurance also demonstrates credibility and professionalism to clients, customers, and partners.
+Business insurance also demonstrates credibility and professionalism to clients, customers, and partners.
 Many contracts and leases require businesses to have certain types of insurance coverage.
 Additionally, some industries have legal requirements for specific types of insurance, such as workers’ compensation for employees.

 How much does business insurance cost?